axsemantics/frontend-coding-challenge/README.md

 - the name of the project.
 - the number of stories, statements and nodes of the project.

-(Your list and details view doesn't need to look anything like the AX Semantics platform.)
+(Your list and details views don't need to look anything like the AX Semantics platform.)

 ## Split Project UI